 - All-day point-to-point walk on the Two Moors Way, to Lynmouth, with OWPG member Sue Viccars.
 Visit Lynmouth to Lynton cliff lift.

-1730 – Showing of Terry Abraham’s film, Alan Hinkes: The First Briton to Climb the World’s Highest Mountain.
+1730 – Showing of Terry Abraham’s film, Alan Hinkes: the First Briton to Climb the World’s Highest Mountains.

 1930 – Dinner